[Moderate revision—posted 9/17/18 (replaces 1/15/16 edition)]

 9. Responsibility for Notifying Supervisors

 It is the responsibility of each university faculty, staff, and administrative member to keep the appropriate department chairperson or administrative supervisor aware of the extent of his or her participation in the Office of the Provost activities.
 Faculty, staff, and administrative members should give the chairperson or supervisor advance notice of their anticipated participation in the Office of the Provost activities for which they will receive compensation.
-The Office of the Provost will assist in submitting the Request to Permit Exempt Employee to Earn Additional Compensation (OP 70.16).
+The Office of the Provost will assist in submitting the Request to Permit Exempt Employee to Earn Additional Compensation (OP 70.16, Compensation in Excess of Base Salary).
 Also, see OP 32.10, Additional Compensation for Faculty/Staff through the Office of the Provost.

 It is not the intent of this policy to be restrictive, but rather to have policy that is in compliance with the criteria of the Southern Association of Colleges and Schools and that is flexible enough to allow for and, indeed, encourage the development and implementation of non-credit educational activities throughout the university.

 * In accordance with Section 07.04, Regents' Rules